-Created on 06-26-201704:43 PM - edited 08-17-201912:16 PM
+Created on 06-26-201704:43 PM - edited on 04-19-202203:38 AM by subratadas

-The default way this works (and only way it works in versions of NiFi previous to Apache NiFi 1.2.0 or HDF 3.0) is as follows:
+The default way this works (and the only way it works in versions of NiFi previous to Apache NiFi 1.2.0 or HDF 3.0) is as follows:

-- Node 1 and Node 2 would get 16.67% of the data while node 3 and node 4 get 33.33% of the data.
+The Source NiFi uses this information to determine a data distribution strategy for its source FlowFiles it has queued. - - - Let's assume a 4 node target NiFi cluster all reporting a zero queue count. - Each node will then be scheduled to receive 25% of the data.
+This means a distribution pattern of node1, node2, node3, and then, node4. - Now let's assume the same 4 node target cluster; however, node 1 and node 2 report having a queue of FlowFiles that results in the following: - Node 1 and Node 2 would get 16.67% of the data while node 3 and node 4 get 33.33% of the data.
 This results in a distribution pattern of node1, node2, node3, node4, node3, and then node 4.
 So Nodes 3 and 4 get twice the opportunity to receive data over nodes 1 and 2.

 These new configuration options can be set as follows:

 The RPG will send data based on what is currently in the incoming queue per transaction.
 By limiting the size of that queue, you can control the max number of FlowFiles that will transfer per transaction.
-You can set size of object back pressure thresholds on those incoming queues to limit the number of FlowFiles queued at any given time.
+You can set the size of object back pressure thresholds on those incoming queues to limit the number of FlowFiles queued at any given time.
 This will cause FlowFiles to queue on the next upstream connection in the dataflow.
 If a source processor is feeding the RPG directly, try putting an updateAttribute processor between that source processor and the RPG so you have two connections.
 As each RPG execution runs and transfers what is on the queue, the queue will be refilled for the next transaction.